Foundation

 Multi-channel distribution

-Your product data needs to flow to dealers, distributors, ecommerce, printed catalogs, and sales reps — and stay consistent.
+Your product data needs to flow to dealers, distributors, B2B Ecommerce, printed catalogs, and sales reps — and stay consistent.

 03